 1) I have set up the itinerary to leave early in the morning when going from one city to the next.
 You can keep it as is, or you can also easily take a later evening train the night prior to avoid the early wakeup.
 Whatever travel style works for you!

-2) The itinerary is set up so you fly into Venice, before training south throughout the country and ultimately departing from Naples (the closest major city near the Amalfi Coast.
+2) The itinerary is set up so you fly into Venice, before taking trains south throughout the country and ultimately departing from Naples (the closest major city near the Amalfi Coast.
 If Naples does not work for your departure, you can also check out flights leaving from Rome.

 A Detailed 10 Days in Italy Itinerary

 Now lets get on to the actual trip!
 The following is a detailed breakout of the daily attractions and activities on this 10 days in Italy itinerary.
 Feel free to scroll through and click on any more in depth posts along the way.